 Activism

-Here are some Canadian highlights, directly in opposition to the expansion of assisted dying to people who are not dying (Bill C-7 Track 2).
+Here is one Canadian example, directly in opposition to the expansion of assisted dying to people who are not dying (Bill C-7 Track 2).

 Hand-lettered sign says KILL BILL C-7